Harsh-Sonkusare/Garage-Management/README.md

 # Garage-Management
-Built A Garage Management System using Core Java.
+A console-based Garage Management System built using Core Java.